Drawing to the Screen

 drawScreen()

-Here, pendingEvent first asks the desktop environment for recent mouse clicks or key presses, then handleEvent calls your application to update state, and then drawScreen redraws the window.
-This event loop pattern is common in many applications, from web browsers to video games, because in complex graphical applications it ensures that all events are eventually handled and the screen is eventually updated.
+Here, pendingEvents first asks the desktop environment for recent mouse clicks or key presses, then handleEvent calls your application to update state, and then drawScreen redraws the window.
+This event loop pattern (see Figure 1) is common in many applications, from web browsers to video games, because in complex graphical applications it ensures that all events are eventually handled and the screen is eventually updated.

-Though you’re probably writing your browser on a desktop computer, many people access the web through mobile devices such as phones or tablets.
-On mobile devices, there’s still a screen, a rendering loop, and most other things discussed in this book.For example, most real browsers have both desktop and mobile editions, and the rendering engine code is almost exactly the same for both.
+Although you’re probably writing your browser on a desktop computer, many people access the web through mobile devices such as phones or tablets.
+On mobile devices there’s still a screen, a rendering loop, and most other things discussed in this book.For example, most real browsers have both desktop and mobile editions, and the rendering engine code is almost exactly the same for both.

-Also, power efficiency is much more important, because the device runs on a battery, while at the same time the CPU and memory are significantly slower and less capable.
-That makes it much more important to take advantage of GPU hardware, and the slow CPU makes good performance harder to achieve.
+Also, power efficiency is much more important, because the device runs on a battery, while at the same time the central processing unit (CPU) and memory are significantly slower and less capable.
+That makes it much more important to take advantage of any graphical processing unit (GPU)—the slow CPU makes good performance harder to achieve.
 Mobile browsers are challenging!

 WIDTH, HEIGHT = 800, 600